MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group-deviceos-criterion.md

 Supported values are *Computers*, *Smartphones*, and *Tablets*.

 **Add:** Required.
-Three separate bids for *Computers*, *Smartphones*, and *Tablets* should be specified together in the bulk file (each bid in a seperate record / row).
+Three separate bids for *Computers*, *Smartphones*, and *Tablets* should be specified together in the bulk file (each bid in a separate record / row).
 If you do not add individual device criterions representing each of the three device types, no device criterions will be added for the ad group.
 **Update:** Required
 **Delete:** Read-only